The Ebico Trust for Sustainable Development

 Overview

 Established in 2008, The Ebico Trust for Sustainable Development (Charity No. 1127587) is the charitable arm of Ebico Limited, a not-for-profit energy supplier.
 The Trust receives financial surpluses from Ebico's energy supply business to support its mission.
-By 2023, the Trust had delivered over £2 million in funding commitments.
+The Trust has delivered over £2 million in funding commitments.
 The Trust's mission is singular and focused: to make sustainable living affordable for all households by supporting innovators developing practical, commercial solutions for low-carbon home heating and energy efficiency.
 The Trust believes that for a fair Zero Carbon energy transition, innovation in sustainable home heating to deliver competitively priced low-carbon warmth is essential, particularly for lower-income households.
 All trustees serve without remuneration, ensuring 100% of surplus funds support the charitable mission of fighting fuel poverty in Britain.

 Funding Priorities